zGabrielR1/riceautomata/docs/README.md

 ## License

-This project is licensed under the [Your License Here].
+This project is licensed under the Apache License, Version 2.0.